openhwgroup/openhwgroup.org/content/_index.md

     <div class="container">
       <div class="row">
         <div class="col-sm-12 col-md-12 col-md-offset-2">
-          <h2 class="header-underline">Core-V Family</h2>
+          <h2 class="header-underline">CORE-V Family</h2>
-          <p>Core-V is a series of RISC-V based open-source cores with
+          <p>CORE-V is a series of RISC-V based open-source cores with
             associated processor subsystem IP, tools and software for electronic system designers.
-The Core-V family provides quality core IP in line with industry best practices in both silicon and FPGA optimized implementations.
+The CORE-V family provides quality core IP in line with industry best practices in both silicon and FPGA optimized implementations.
 These cores can be used to facilitate rapid design innovation and ensure